guillaumebriday/jsonapi-scopes/README.md

 [![](https://img.shields.io/github/license/guillaumebriday/jsonapi-scopes.svg)](https://github.com/guillaumebriday/jsonapi-scopes)

 # Jsonapi::Scopes
-This gem provides an easy way to use a filter query parameter from the [jsonapi specification](https://jsonapi.org/recommendations/#filtering).
+This gem allows you to filter and sort an ActiveRecord relation based on a request.
+This gem follows the [JSON:API specification](https://jsonapi.org/) as closely as possible.

 ## Installation
 Add this line to your application's Gemfile: